 "Just like gun control," Polly continued, "people passionate about reducing the supply of abortions had to decide what their real goal was.
-The number of abortions fell dramatically, along with the infant mortality rate.
+It wasn't just the number of abortions that fell dramatically, but also the infant mortality rate.
 Thousands and thousands more newborn babies lived to reach their first birthday, thanks to the enactment of paid family leave.